Access4all/adg/pages/knowledge/screen-readers/desktop/reading-websites/README.md

 Use case: to quickly find the login form, simply search for the respective input field by pressing `F`.

 If you are really curious and want to learn more about this, skip ahead and read [How to handle forms](/examples/forms/handling).

+## Autofocus addendum

+In short: don't be worried too much if after a page load the screen reader focus is somewhere you didn't expect it to be.
+Simply press `Ctrl + Home` and make your way through the page from the top.

+There are two kinds of autofocus, which may prevent that a screen reader starts to read a document from the very beginning.

+### Website autofocus

+Some websites automatically set the initial focus to a specific element of the page (using `autofocus` attribute or by running some JavaScript):

+- This can be helpful, for example on sites like [Google.com](http://www.google.com) where most of the time users want to enter a search term right into the search field.
+- But when opening a site for the first time, blind users usually want to read through the whole content (top to bottom) to get a general, exhaustive overview.

+### Screen reader autofocus

+When leaving a page, some screen readers try to remember the current reading position.
+When re-visiting the same page, they try to set the focus to the remembered position (but this only happens when the website itself does not have any autofocus functionality):

+- This can be useful, for example when re-visiting a text that was not read completely before.
+- But it can also be confusing sometimes, for example in a shopping cart when removing an item:
+    - After re-display, the removed element is missing, but the screen reader still tries to set the focus where the element had been before, resulting in focusing a seemingly random element.

+This functionality dates from a passed internet era.
+Back then, the internet was mainly a bunch of static websites.
+Thus, no changes to a page would normally be expected after re-visiting it.